Visa Traveler

 • Duration of stay: 30 days

-• Additional requirements: If arriving by land or sea, must pay a departure tax of 20 USD before departing.
+• Additional requirements: If arriving by land or sea, you must pay a departure tax of 20 USD before departing.
 If arriving by air, the departure tax is included in the airfare.

 • Official source: Ministry of Tourism of Dominican Republic